SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: Conceptual Foundation for the Framework

-\textit{Human oversight -} is also important and serves as the ethical anchor of the framework.
-While AI can provide automation and scale, SMEs cannot afford to relinquish responsibility to opaque systems.
-Human-in-the-loop and human-on-the-loop mechanisms ensure that contextual awareness, domain expertise, and ethical reflection remain central to high-stakes decision-making.
-This pillar emphasises that accountability must always be shared, with clear escalation pathways where human judgement prevails over automated recommendations.
+(iii) \textit{Human Oversight -} serves as the ethical anchor of the framework, which ensures that moral responsibility and accountability are maintained throughout the AI lifecycle.
+Even though AI makes automation and scalability potential, SMEs shouldn't trust opaque or completely autonomous systems with important decision-making authority.
+In high-stakes decision-making, incorporating human-in-the-loop and human-on-the-loop mechanisms maintains domain expertise, ethical reflection, and contextual understanding.
+This pillar emphasizes that accountability should be transparent and shared, with well-defined escalation pathways that enable human judgment to supersede automated recommendations when needed.
+This strengthens ethical alignment, safety, and trust in AI-driven operations.

-\textit{Model Architecture -} provides the technical scaffolding that binds the other pillars together.
-Secure-by-design principles ensure resilience against cyber threats and adversarial attacks, while explainability \cite{sarker2024explainable, lee2025toward, zhao2024explainability} mechanisms create transparent pathways for non-technical validation of outcomes.
-Context-aware architectures further ensure that model outputs are aligned with SME-specific objectives, sectoral requirements, and ethical norms.
-By embedding these safeguards within system design, SMEs can achieve both operational efficiency and ethical reliability.
+(iv) \textit{Model Architecture -} provides the technical scaffolding that binds the other pillars discussed above together.
+Applying secure-by-design principles ensure resilience against cyber threats and adversarial attacks, while explainability \cite{sarker2024explainable, lee2025toward, zhao2024explainability} mechanisms enable transparent validation of model outputs by both technical and non-technical stakeholders.
+Context-aware architectures further ensure that model outputs are aligned with sectoral requirements and SME-specific goals such as retail, finance, professional services, cybersecurity or other SME sectors.
+By incorporating these safeguards into the design process, SMEs can achieve a balanced synergy between operational efficiency, security, and ethical values, building user trust in AI-driven tasks and decision-making.

-Taken together, these four pillars map the foundational principles of trust, ethics, and secure AI modeling into actionable practices, as summarized in Table \ref{tab:SME-TEAM-pillars-mapping}.
-They offer SMEs a coherent structure for embedding resilience, accountability, and transparency across diverse application areas, ensuring that AI adoption is not only technologically effective but also socially legitimate and sustainable.
+Taken together, these four pillars discussed above map the foundational principles of trust, ethics, and secure AI modeling into actionable practices, as summarized in Table \ref{tab:SME-TEAM-pillars-mapping}.
+They provide SMEs with a logical framework for integrating accountability, transparency, and resilience across a range of application domains, ensuring that the adoption of AI is not only technically sound but also beneficial to society and sustainable.